-7 On the Choose Destination Location dialog, either accept the default directory path, or enter the directory where you want to install IMail Server or browse to the directory where you want to install IMail Server.
+The Destination Folder screen appears with the option to change the default directory path.
+Click Change to browse to the directory where you want to install the IMail Server.
 Then click Next.

 Caution: This directory must not be moved or renamed after installation.